fAtsteD/reporting/README.md

 -   day-report-path - path to file where will be write tasks by project
 -   omit-task - name of tasks that will be skipped
 -   output-day-report - where to print result of report, can be 2 type of print (for disabling printing not include that type)
+-   minute_round_to - for what number round minutes in the report.
+Default 25
 -   jira - settings related for working with Jira:
     -   server - url to the server with Jira
     -   login - user login to the account